mkimmet/Simple-JSON-Poster/README.md

 # Simple-JSON-Poster
 This is a simple windows command line tool that posts JSON to a URL.
 It is very basic and only allows you to have 2 json elements.
+The code is a little ugly, but does the job.

 It uses the CommandLine nuget package to manage the arguments.